https://invisible-island.net/ncurses/man/

 obtain the wide counterpart.
 For example, waddch becomes

 wadd_wch.
-Another exception is ins_nwstr (and its variants),
+An exception is ins_nwstr (and its variants),

 spelled thus instead of "insn_wstr".
 (Exceptions that add